-Leadership/Ownership: Did you create a project of your own?
+Don’t forget that this description can also highlight your leadership: Did you create a project of your own?
 How far did you carry it out?

 Our applicant research example in the AMCAS Work and Activities section blog above emphasized two themes:

-(1) learning from his mistakes (“I never wasted my failures”)
+- Learning from his mistakes (“I never wasted my failures”)

-(2) establishing a pristine work ethic (“scrubbed flasks, washed counters, keeping my mind busy to rub away regrets, rinse thoughts, and repeat…”).
+- Establishing a pristine work ethic (“scrubbed flasks, washed counters, keeping my mind busy to rub away regrets, rinse thoughts, and repeat…”).